frattaro/digital-usd/overview.md

 ### 2. Currency Swap Infrastructure

 - Swaps occur through token **liquidity pools**, each backed by real reserves in both tokens.
-- Pools are created by **liquidity providers** who deposit two-token pairs (e.g., WMT/SBX) into a swap contract.
+- Pools are created by **liquidity providers** who deposit two-token pairs (e.g., WMT/SBX) into a swap transaction.
 - Swap fees are distributed to pool providers proportional to usage.
 - There is **no default routing through USD** — direct pairs must exist to support a swap.
-- Swap quotes may fall back to multi-hop routes (e.g., WMT → XYZ → SBX) if liquidity paths exist, but routing is market-driven.
+- Support for multi-token expansion; see [Currency Swaps and Liquidity](/digital-usd/swap-liquidity) for mechanics.
 - Token authorities may seed liquidity pools with reserves to bootstrap adoption.

 > 🔄 Note: Swap liquidity is **not provided by staking**.